YeshwantBhat/GettingCleaningData/CodeBook.md

 fBodyAccMagstdmean       - Mean of std of Body acceleration Euclidean norm in frequency domain.

-fBodyBodyAccJerkMagmean - Mean of Body acceleration jerk Euclidean norm in frequency domain.
+fBodyAccJerkMagmean - Mean of Body acceleration jerk Euclidean norm in frequency domain.

-fBodyBodyAccJerkMagstdmean  - Mean of std of Body acceleration jerk Euclidean norm in frequency domain.
+fBodyAccJerkMagstdmean  - Mean of std of Body acceleration jerk Euclidean norm in frequency domain.

-fBodyBodyGyroMagmean    - Mean of Body angular velocity Euclidean norm in frequency domain.
+fBodyGyroMagmean    - Mean of Body angular velocity Euclidean norm in frequency domain.

-fBodyBodyGyroMagstdmean     - Mean of std of Body angular velocity Euclidean norm in frequency domain.
+fBodyGyroMagstdmean     - Mean of std of Body angular velocity Euclidean norm in frequency domain.

-fBodyBodyGyroJerkMagmean - Mean of Body jerk Euclidean norm in frequency domain.
+fBodyGyroJerkMagmean - Mean of Body jerk Euclidean norm in frequency domain.

-fBodyBodyGyroJerkMagstdmean  - Mean of std of Body jerk Euclidean norm in frequency domain.
+fBodyGyroJerkMagstdmean  - Mean of std of Body jerk Euclidean norm in frequency domain.